The New Dimension of Computing

 Prof. Dr. Dr. Thomas Lippert, director of the Jülich Supercomputing Centre, Forschungszentrum Jülich

-Giga, tera, peta, exa – almost every ten years, the computing power of supercomputers increases a thousandfold.
-CRAY X-MP achieves 0.32 gigaflop/s.
+Giga, Tera, Peta, Exa – every ten to fifteen years, the computing power of supercomputers increases a thousandfold.
+Forschungszentrum Jülich has decades of expertise in the field of supercomputers.

 Who can use JUPITER?